 - a.
 Local open space shall be provided generally in accordance with locations identified in Figure 3.
 Minor variations in the location and configuration of open space, as a result of subdivision design may be acceptable, subject to justification for the proposed change. - b.
 Open space is to be established in areas zoned RE1 Public Open Space, these lands are to be dedicated at no cost to Council once embellishment to Council's requirements and satisfaction has occurred. - c.
+Landscaping of open space should utilise winter flowing trees and shrubs endemic to the local area.

+d.
 Residents should have access to, at minimum, a formalised small neighbourhood park within 400m of their residence.